Impact Summit / April 14, 2019

 Making an Impact

-For a long time, concepts like ‘impact’ and ‘values-led’ have been largely abstract, undefined and subjective.
+For a long time, concepts like ‘impact’ and ‘values-led’ have been abstract, undefined and subjective.
 Even if you were changing the world as a business, it was almost impossible to measure those effects.
-We’ve been living on limited, anecdotal evidence as a means of lifting up and championing purpose-driven organisations, but those days are over.
+We’ve been living on limited, anecdotal evidence as a means of lifting and championing purpose-driven organisations, but those days are over.

 Technology has changed the game